sec178/ppol5206_presapproval.github.io/index.md

 ## Methodology: Model & Pipeline in Databricks
 Once data were collected, we utilized Databricks for its cloud, Spark, and pipeline capabilities.
 This included the following steps:

-*Sentiment Analysis*: Generate sentiment scores (-1 to 1) from comment texts (TextBlob package used)
+*Sentiment Analysis*: Generating sentiment scores (ranging from -1 to 1) for reddit comment text (TextBlob package used)

 *Data Merging*: Sentiment scores were aggregated by mean for subreddits and the daily and weekly level.
 This was then merged with approval rating by date